KastnerRG/Read_the_docs/docs/project3.rst

 3) Project Goal
 ---------------

 You should modify the code to create a number of different architectures that perform tradeoffs between performance and resource utilization.
-For dft_256_precomputed and dft_1024_precomputed designs, you need to use precomputed values from coefficients256.h and coefficients1024.h
+For dft_32_precomputed and dft_1024_precomputed designs, you need to use precomputed values from coefficients32_2D.h and coefficients1024.h

-For 256-point and 1024-point DFTs, you will create a report describing how you generated these different architectures (code restructuring, pragmas utilized, etc.).
+For 32-point and 1024-point DFTs, you will create a report describing how you generated these different architectures (code restructuring, pragmas utilized, etc.).
 For each architecture you should provide its results including the resource utilization (BRAMs, DSP48, LUT, FF), and performance in terms of throughput (number of DFT operations/second), latency, clock cycles, clock frequency (which is fixed to 10 ns).
-You can do most of the design space exploration on the 256 point DFT.
-You should pick your “best” 256 architecture and synthesize that as a 1024 DFT.

-The 8 and 32 point folders are provided for your convenience.
+The 8 and 256 point folders are provided for your convenience.
 If you would like, you can do some of your initial design space optimization on these smaller architectures.
 But it is not necessary to use these at all.

 The key in this project is to understand the tradeoffs between loop optimizations (unrolling and pipelining) and data partitioning.
 Therefore you should focus on these optimizations.